trapvincenzo/var-type-check/README.md

 Probably you want to enable this bundle only on `dev` and not in `prod`.

 ## Create a custom type checker
-If you need to add some custom type checker to your app, it needs to implements the `Trapvincenzo\Bundle\VarTypeCheckBundle\Service\Type\TypeCheckerInterface` and the service needs to be tagged with `trapvincenzo.vartypecheck.type_checker`.
+If you need to add some custom type checker to your app, it needs to implement the `Trapvincenzo\Bundle\VarTypeCheckBundle\Service\Type\TypeCheckerInterface` and the service must be tagged with `trapvincenzo.vartypecheck.type_checker`.

 ```php